 VIEWS TO MONEY

-Find out exactly how much YouTubers earn — by niche, country & channel size.
-Updated CPM & RPM rates for 2025.
+Find out exactly how much YouTubers earn by niche, country and channel size.
+Updated CPM and RPM rates for 2025.

 HOW MUCH DOES YOUTUBE PAY PER VIEW?

-YouTube doesn't pay creators per view directly — it pays based on RPM (Revenue Per Mille), which is earnings per 1,000 views after YouTube takes its 45% share.
+YouTube does not pay creators per view directly.
+It pays based on RPM (Revenue Per Mille), which is earnings per 1,000 views after YouTube takes its share.
 Average YouTube RPM ranges from $0.50 to $10+ depending on your niche, audience country, and ad formats used.

 What is CPM vs RPM on YouTube?